B13rg/B13rg.github.io/_drafts/algo-props.md

 This doesn't need to happen "on the fly", but the code describing the algorithm should be contained enough to be easily applied to other problems.

+Many advances in science and engineering have been made by applying an old tool to a new problem.
+By

 ### Graceful Failure: Handling Errors

-When there are issues that can't be recovered from, the algorithm should come to a graceful landing and exit instead of plowing a burning path of faults through your OS.

 Errors will always happen.
+Even if all inputs, states and outputs are accounted for, there are factors outside of the system.
+Links go down, hardware fails, and cosmic rays love flipping bits.
+When encountering unrecoverable issues, plan for a graceful landing and exit instead of plowing a burning path of faults, errors, and corruptions.

 It is often better to fail out early rather then trying to continue and create bigger issues.
-It is better to crash out early and alert the user of an issue instead of potentially causing bigger problems.
+In databases, design patterns like transactions and Write-Ahead-Logging (WAL) help minimize erroneous writes from failing clients and servers.
+By taking steps to preserve state before work is done the system can guarantee (to a degree) the atomicity of actions taken.

+User-facing errors should be actionable and explain what went wrong.
+They should communicate what the system was doing and what input was being operated on.
+The message should cover the "who what when where" parts of the problem, the "why" and "how" are usually left to the user to solve.

+Error codes and the like are valuable as an index, but they require external resources to index against.
+Most systems aren't constrained by bits and bytes so messages can be more verbose.
+In programming I prefer to return errors instead of exception-ing out of the main control flow.
+Exceptions are expensive, and forces core parts of the system to be ready to "play catch" from potentially disparate sub-systems.

 ### Documentation & User Experience